leafeonia/os-2019/README.md

-# NJU Operating System Project
+# NJU Operating System Course Project

 The project is the lab of Operating System course of Nanjing University.
 It implements a simplified operating system with multi-threaded memory allocation and recycling, multi-core thread scheduling and file system.
 Codes of multiple minilabs are also included.